frontenddogma/web-development-glossary/manuscript/m.md

 : → Monthly Active Users

 MD2
-: A cryptographic hash function developed in 1989 by Ronald Rivest, whose initialism “MD” stands for “Message Digest”.
+: A cryptographic hash function developed in 1989 by Ronald Rivest, whose initialism “MD” stands for “Message Digest.”
 The algorithm is optimized for 8-bit computers.
 MD2 is specified in RFC&nbsp;1319 and no longer considered secure.&nbsp;[†](#w-md2)

 MD4
 : A cryptographic hash function developed in 1990 by Ronald Rivest.
 The digest length is 128 bits.
 The algorithm has influenced later designs, such as the MD5, SHA-1, and RIPEMD algorithms.
 The security of MD4 has been severely compromised.&nbsp;[†](#w-md4)